nicnosis/iu-courses/j360/j360-syllabus.md

 ## Required Readings and Materials

-There are no required readings, but the following are highly recommended:
+There are no required readings, but the following is recommended:

  * *Don't Make Me Think: Revisited* by Steve Krug
- * Access to *Lynda.com*

 ### Software
 Software is a focal point of this course, and an effort was made to ensure that free, cross-platform software will be used wherever possible.
 Tools, applications, and services prove invaluable in web development.
 A good deal of class time will be spent assisting students with installation and configuration of software.